 4. You’ve started to drift apart

 You might be living together under the same roof, but could still be miles away from each other.
 Often a few years later, when the honeymoon period has passed, there is a steep drop in the communication and efforts required to keep the spark alive.
-This causes an emotional distance in the relationship and before you know it, you have drifted apart.
+This causes an emotional distance in the relationship and before you know it, you have drifted apart completely.
+That’s when you may have to face the situation of how to get through a breakup when you live together or have been living together for a while.

-Frequently, a couple who are in a long-distance relationship can grow apart while being in love with each other.
-Breaking up when you’re still in love but on different paths can get quite problematic.
+Frequently, a couple who are in a long-distance relationship can grow apart even while being in love with each other.
+Breaking up when you’re still in love, but on different paths can get quite problematic.

 A lot of times, these situations can be fixed.
 But maybe you have tried to work on the issue and there is no reciprocation from your partner.
-Or you might be working on it, but you see no difference, and you can’t close the distance between you two.
-It’s time to break up with someone you love.
-Sad, but true.
+Or you might be working on it, but you see no difference and you just can’t close the distance between the both of you.
+In this case, it’s time to break up with someone you love.
+Sad, but probably the right thing to do.

 5. You’ve changed too much for them

-Change is inevitable.
-As you grow older, you evolve as a person.
-Relationships contribute a lot to our personal growth.
+Change is inevitable as a person.
+As you grow older, you evolve and grow differently.
+Relationships also contribute a lot to our personal growth.
 Love makes us want to be a better person for our partners.
-After all, they deserve the best.
+After all, they deserve the best and we try hard to give that to them.

-However, when you change to the point that you don’t recognize yourself anymore, it feels off.
-As much as it’s good to grow, it is essential to be loved for who you are.
-Your quirks and traits make your essence.
+However, when you change to the point that you don’t recognize yourself anymore, it all starts to feel a little off.
+This could even be one of the signs of an unhealthy relationship.
+As much as it’s good to grow, it is essential to be loved for who you are on the inside.
+Your quirks and traits make up your essence.
 And that’s what makes you beautiful.

 6. You’re just two very different people

 If you believe in science and your partner believes in witch doctors, chances are the relationship won’t survive long term.
-Differences make our relationships spicier, but there has to be some common ground.
+Differences make our relationships spicier, there is no doubt about it.
+But there still has to be some common ground.
 If your core values are not the same or even similar, it will give rise to many conflicts in the future.

-Our values are things we grow up with.
+Our values are things we grow up with and absorb into our personality.
 They have made you the person that you are today.
 Breaking up when you’re still in love but on different paths is complicated, no doubt, but it is also unfair to ask someone to give up their core values for you.
 You must accept each other for who you are.

 9 Ways To Cope With Breaking Up With Someone You Love

-We’ll say it again, breakups are hard no matter the reason.
+We’ll say it again, breakups are hard no matter what the reason.
 It could be because your partner cheated on you or because the distance created a rift in the relationship.
-Or it could be that you still love each other but realized you are not meant to be.
-No matter the reason, breakups are the worst.
+Or it could be that you still love each other, but realized you are not meant to be.
+No matter the reason, breakups are the worst thing a person might have to go through.

 A breakup can often leave you feeling devastated, grasping at straws and wondering how you can possibly survive the excruciating pain of heartbreak.
 Insecurities creep in and the never-ending loop of memories, dreams, and possibilities becomes overwhelming.

-We’ve put together a little care package of 9 things that you can do to ease the pain and heal.
+So if you’re suddenly feeling empty after breakup, you’ve come to the right place.
+We’ve put together a little care package of 9 things that you can do to ease the pain and heal from this change.

 In a bid to get over a breakup when you still love each other, you might try to suppress your feelings.
-It does not help.
-Suppressed feelings don’t disappear.
+It does not help to ignore what your heart is trying to tell you.
+Suppressed feelings don’t disappear, they never will.
 They might burst forth at the most inopportune moment.
-You do not want to have a meltdown at an ice cream parlor because they ran out of sprinkles.
+You do not want to have a meltdown at an ice-cream parlor because they ran out of sprinkles.

 Instead, take time to process what you are feeling.
 Identify each emotion one by one, acknowledge them, and work towards getting through them.
-Slow and steady.
+You broke up, but it still hurts.
+That’s only normal.
+Try to go slow and steady and eventually, you’ll learn to be alone again.

 Related Reading: How to Move On Without Closure?
 8 Ways To Help You Heal